bpierre/dnum/README.md

 let tknQuantity = 1401385000000000000000n; // 1401.385 (with 18 decimals precision)
 ```

+You want to display the USD value of `tknQuantity`, which would normally require to:

+- Parse the numbers correctly (without using `parseInt()` to not lose precision).
-You want to display the USD value of `tknQuantity`.
-Doing it without dnum would require to parse the numbers correctly, convert everything into BigInt with the same decimals precision, do the multiplications, and convert it back into a string to format it − without using Number since you’d lose the precision. dnum can do all of this for you:
+- Convert everything into BigInt values with an identical decimals precision.
+- Multiply the numbers and get the result.
+- Convert it into a string to format it − without using `Number` since you’d lose precision.

+dnum can do all of this for you:

 ```ts
 // No need to convert anything, you can just multiply different formats of decimal numbers: